LarissaAuberger/bpm-blockchain/README.md

 Have you ever considered combining these approaches to get to the next level of integration and automation of business processes?

 This example shows how to do that.
-If shows how to discover external blockchain services, implement service flows and a business process.
-As a result, you can finally work with blockchain assets in your business processes.
+If shows how to discover external blockchain services, implement service flows and a business process using IBM Business Process Management.
+As a result, a business user can finally work with blockchain assets in your business processes.